AsterCoin/atc/README.md

 $ npm init -y
 $ npm i --save openzeppelin-solidity
 ```

-After truffle init, There is created 'contract' directory, copy Migrations.sol, TokenLock.sol and AsterCoin.sol files into 'contract' directory.
+After truffle init, ‘contract’ directory will have been created.
+Copy Migrations.sol, TokenLock.sol and AsterCoin.sol files into the ‘contract’ directory.

 Setting truffle-config.js

-And deploy contract to network you want .
+And deploy the contract to the network you want.

-Every solidity contract set 'pragma solidity ^0.5.0' at first line.
-AsterCoin is implemented with solidity 0.5.0 like:
+All solidity contract sets ‘pragma solidity ^0.5.0’ on their first line.
+AsterCoin is implemented with solidity 0.5.0 like below:
 ```solidity
 pragma solidity ^0.5.0;
 ```